CASE STUDY - SAFETY INSTALLATION PUBLIC LIABILITY

 THE OUTCOME

 High Street Underwriting provided terms after most other markets declined or were unable to quote.
-The policy was placed at around $3,700, with a total cost to the client of around $4,100 including our fee.
-The policy renewed into a second year with the same insurer.
+The policy was placed at a premium of around $3,700 per year, and renewed into a second year with the same insurer.

 • Limit: $20M Public Liability